About Maeve McKean

 Activist, dedicated public servant, public health and human rights lawyer, Maeve McKean committed her life to improving the world for others.
-After receiving her BA from Boston College, Maeve served as a Peace Corps volunteer in Mozambique, and worked for United States Senator Dianne Feinstein (D-CA) in California.
-In 2009, Maeve received a JD from Georgetown University Law Center and a Master’s degree in international negotiations and conflict resolution from the Walsh School of Foreign Service at Georgetown University.
+After receiving her B.A. from Boston College, Maeve served as a Peace Corps volunteer in Mozambique and worked for U.S. Senator Dianne Feinstein (D-CA) in California.
+In 2009, Maeve received a J.D. from Georgetown University Law Center and a master’s degree in international negotiations and conflict resolution from the Walsh School of Foreign Service at Georgetown University.

-In 2009, Maeve was selected as a Women’s Law & Public Policy Fellow for 2009 to 2010.
-Dividing her service between International Community of Women Living with HIV/AIDS, an international network run for and by HIV positive women, and the Center for Health and Gender Equity (CHANGE), a human rights organization, tirelessly advocating for sexual and reproductive health and rights.
+In 2009, Maeve was selected as a Women’s Law and Public Policy Fellow for 2009 to 2010.
+Dividing her service between the International Community of Women Living with HIV/AIDS, an international network run for and by HIV-positive women, and the Center for Health and Gender Equity (CHANGE), a human rights organization, Maeve tirelessly advocated for sexual and reproductive health and rights.

-In 2019, Maeve rejoined Georgetown University as the executive director of the Global Health Initiative, a university-wide platform for supporting faculty, students and staff who are contributing to global health through research, teaching Bioethics & Social Justice at Georgetown Law and Conversations in Global Health at the School of Foreign Service.
+In 2019, Maeve rejoined Georgetown University as the executive director of the Global Health Initiative, a university-wide platform for supporting faculty, students, and staff who are contributing to global health through research.
+She also taught bioethics and social justice at Georgetown Law and conversations in global health at the School of Foreign Service.
 Maeve brought her characteristic enthusiasm to engaging, inspiring, and mentoring a new generation of Georgetown global health students through her teaching in the classroom and her leadership of an innovative fellowship program for aspiring leaders.

 While at Georgetown, Maeve also joined the O’Neill Institute for National and Global Health Law as the associate director of the HIV Policy Lab, an online platform that systematically gathers and monitors laws and policies adopted by countries around the world, documenting where key HIV science has been translated into policy.